NGMLGroup/Time-Series-Clustering-with-GNNs/README.md

 ./
 ├── datasets/                           # Datasets used in the experiments │   ├── cer/                            # CER dataset
+│   |   ├── loss_coeffs.csv             # Coefficients for the pooling loss functions
-│   |   └── subset_idx.npy              # Indices for the subset of the CER dataset
+|   |   └── subset_idx.npy              # Indices for the subset of the CER dataset
 │   ├── synthetic/                      # Synthetic datasets
 │   |   ├── {dataset_name}/             # Dataset folder
 │   |   |   └── dataset_params.npy      # Parameters used to generate the data
+|   |   └── loss_coeffs.csv             # Coefficients for the pooling loss functions
 ├── source/                             # Source code
 |   |   ├── data/                       # Folder related to data handling
 |   |   |   ├── adj_construction.py     # Adjacency matrix construction methods